 When I told people that I was going to a Life Commitment Program, many replied, “Oh, vow camp-I did that!”
 “Vow camp?”
 I thought.
 Would it be like boot camp?
-A rigorous and arduous final test of stamina and perseverance?
+A rigorous arduous final test of stamina and perseverance?
 Thankfully, no, not at all.
 Rather, it was a grace-filled and sacred time to reflect on my discernment journey with God, with wise seasoned “lifers” (including my own community-mate, Sr. Janet Gildea☺), and with a wonderful troupe of fellow travelers.
-It was a time to look at who God has called me to grow into through periods of both profound joy and painful challenge and disappointment.
+It was a time to look at who God has called me to grow into through both the periods of profound joy and challenging painful disappointment.
 And it was a time to contemplate my desire and readiness to commit to doing this for the rest of my life.

 I have a sign taped to the computer on my desk at the Intercommunity Justice & Peace Center where I do my ministry that reads, Not for the Faint of Heart.
 More than once, I’ve found that to be quite a fitting description of the formation process and religious life, a life of intentional self-examination and commitment to continuous transformation and conversion.
-Despite the challenges, for me it is a life form as attractive as a light in the darkness is to a moth.
+Despite the challenges, for me it is a life form that is as attractive as a light in the darkness is to a moth.
 At our opening session, Sr. Charlene Diorka, SSJ asked the group, “Why are you here?”
 The answer that popped in my head was, “Because I can’t help it!”
-I can’t resist God drawing me further and further into discovering God and my true self.
+I can’t resist God drawing me deeper and deeper into discovering God and my true self.
 Though fleeting, the moments of feeling in union with God are so intoxicating and blissful, they far outweigh the work it takes to get to them - the labor pains.
 I thought of all the people who have helped me get to this point, especially some of my sisters who have coached me through the toughest of growing pains.
 Sister of Charity of New York, Regina Bechtle’s poem below came to mind.
 Religious life is a life of labor, but it’s a labor of love.
 God’s love for us, and the reciprocal love of God by us.

 No C-section for this birth.